Immigration to Malaysia

 Living and Working in Malaysia

-Till the previous year, millions of immigrant reached Malaysia.
-The reason behind this is Malaysia has one of the biggest economies in Southeast Asia, as well as this is a fascinating destination for workers in the need of better wages and employment from neighboring countries like Thailand, Vietnam, Burma, Singapore, etc. It takes a lot to move from one country to another, from one culture to another.
-But moving to a country that encourages foreigners, gives accommodation and makes it so much easier to stay.
+Millions of immigrant make Malaysia their home each year.
+The reason behind this is Malaysia is one of the biggest economies in Southeast Asia, as well as a fascinating destination for workers in the need of better wages.
+There are mnay workers from neighboring countries like Thailand, Vietnam, Burma and Singapore.
 Malaysia is rich in culture, fantastic people with excellent cuisine.
 This is one of the less populated countries in the Asian continent.
-Therefore you will explore untouched countryside where you can find rain forests, tropical islands, hilly regions and beaches where you can relax.
-Here you can also enjoy a vast range of flora and fauna.
-Living overseas is not an easy task.
+Visitors here love to explore untouched countryside, rain forests, tropical islands, hilly regions and beaches where they can relax.

 Traveling information